-Developers designing the system architecture for a security surveillance solution must first determine the array of events, time constraints, and notification settings to create the best system for each unique deployment scenario.
+Developers designing the system architecture for a security and surveillance solution must first determine the array of events, time constraints, and notification settings needed to create the best system for each unique deployment scenario.
 Below are a few factors to consider.

 Assess existing infrastructure to determine how to integrate facial recognition technology.
-Factors such as the need for real-time processing and the deployment scope will help determine if you will process content on a centralized server or use a workstation and send results to the central server.
+Factors such as real-time processing, and deployment scope, will help determine if you will process content on a centralized server or use a workstation and send results to a central server.
 In the latter scenario, an organization may have a workstation in California, Florida, and Texas, all communicating with the central server in California.

-FaceMe® Security is a turnkey, value-added facial recognition solution that enables facial recognition functionalities on top of existing IP surveillance deployments – such as PCs, workstations, servers, VMS (video management systems), and, most importantly, IP cameras.FaceMe® Security can conduct a wide range of tasks from identity verification to visitor check-in, employee time-clock, mask detection, real-time monitoring, and alert notifications.
+FaceMe Security is such a turnkey, value-added facial recognition solution.
+It enables facial recognition functionalities on top of existing IP surveillance deployments – such as PCs, workstations, servers, VMS (video management systems), and most importantly, IP cameras.FaceMe Security can conduct various tasks from identity verification to visitor check-in, employee attendance-taking, mask detection, real-time monitoring, and alert notifications.

-Once they reach a specific size, surveillance systems typically integrate a VMS for various reasons: to handle user databases, perform live monitoring, send real-time notifications to hosts that visitors have arrived, clock in employees, and send alerts to security guards upon detecting a block-listed individual.
+Large scale surveillance systems typically integrate VMS to handle user databases, perform live monitoring, send real-time notifications to hosts, clock-in employees, and send alerts to security guards upon detecting a block-listed individual.
 FaceMe Security is available with a VMR Add-on to handle surveillance activities when no VMS is available.
 The VMR Add-on includes the following: